 Pros of inorganic growth

-Growth is much, much faster.
-According to Quickbooks, many business nearly double or triple their client list with a business merger.
+- Growth is much, much faster.
+Many businesses nearly double or triple their client list with a business merger.
 Since this growth occurs through a transaction, this inorganic growth is much faster than is possible for organic growth.

 Cons of inorganic growth

-Significant upfront cost.
+- Significant upfront cost.
 Funding a merger or acquisition usually means a sizable upfront cost.
-If your company doesn’t have cash on hand, you’ll likely have to rely on taking on debt, which can make the merger or acquisition less attractive to investors.
-If the integration doesn’t go well, this could also mean a lot of debt that you’re suddenly unable to pay off.
+If your company doesn’t have cash on hand, you’ll likely have to rely on taking on debt, which can make the merger or acquisition riskier and less attractive to investors.
+If the integration doesn’t go well, this could also mean significant debt that may be more difficult to pay off.

 As is commonly the case, it’s not a simple equation of growth equaling good and more growth equaling better.
-If a company is showing slow (yet strong) organic growth, then that organization may still be more attractive to a company that saw significant growth due to an acquisition, especially if that company took on significant debt to acquire a company that had negative growth.
+If a company is showing slow (yet strong) organic growth, then that organization may still be more attractive than a company that saw significant growth due to an acquisition, especially if that company took on significant debt to acquire a company that had less than favorable growth.

 A common misconception is that inorganic growth will repair the currently declining growth of a company.
 It is typically more prudent to fix your company’s internal problems before taking on more customers and business.
 Remember the phrase, “Can’t get out from under a sky that is falling.”
 Your organization’s shortcomings and struggles will follow you regardless of growth, so make sure you’re in a stable position to take on more weight.